 3.3.4.2.3.
 In case of Class 1, 2, 3, 4 or 5, on the plates whose retro-reflective system is not omni-rotational, the word "TOP" is inscribed horizontally on the part of the plates which is intended to be the highest part of the plate when mounted on the vehicle.

 3.3.4.3.
-The symbols identifying the retro-reflective device, marking materials or plates and the additional symbols prescribed in Table 1.
+The symbols identifying the retro-reflective device, marking materials or plates prescribed in Table 1 and the additional symbols.

 3.3.4.4.
 The approval mark shall be clearly legible and indelible.

+The size of the components of a single approval mark shall not be less than the minimum size required for the smallest of the individual marks by the pertinent UN Regulations under which approval has been granted

 3.3.4.4.1.
 In case of Class C, D, E or F, the approval mark shall be visible and clearly legible on the outside of the marking material and shall be indelible and positioned at least once: